Your First Steps into Auroville

 While the overall appearance and organisation of Auroville may strike one as rather western-oriented, a major part of the population has come from India and, moreover, the city is situated at the crossroads of several large Tamil villages whose roots date back to centuries, and whose local culture and customs now amazingly intermingle with the lifestyle of this new experimental town.

 It is therefore important that visitors (and residents) from other countries remain aware of the difference in culture, lifestyle, spiritual understanding, social norms, traditional attitudes and so on.
 To give you only a very small but telling observation: when a Tamilian shakes the head in a left to right fashion, interpreted as a 'no' by foreigners, it actually means a 'yes'.
 A more free body language, dress code and behaviour can easily send (wrong) messages to the local population, and certainly single women are advised to be aware of this and not to walk or cycle alone anywhere after dark.

 Your safety and well being mean a lot to us, so please read up on some daily-life tips.
 And to begin with: always make sure that your passport, tickets, credentials and other valuables are safely tucked away in your guesthouse safe so that you can at liberty enjoy your stay in the City of Dawn.

 Visitors CentreYour Discovery of Auroville Begins Here

-The Auroville Visitors Centre is a place where day visitors and guests can begin to discover and learn about Auroville, its ideals, history and present-day manifestation, housed in a complex of buildings that include exhibitions, information and guest reception, boutiques for Auroville products and handicrafts, a bookshop, cafes and a food court.
+The Auroville Visitors Centre is a place where day visitors and guests can begin to discover and learn about Auroville, its ideals, history and present-day manifestation.
+The VC encompasses a complex of buildings that include exhibition spaces, information and guest reception, boutiques for Auroville products and handicrafts, a bookshop, cafes and a food court.